 As an educational psychologist and sleep consultant, my interests include: managing food-related issues (which may be closely linked to sleep difficulties) and cognitive behavioural techniques (in particular children’s anxiety around other children and adults).
 I have trained parents on sleep-related and behavioural topics, such as ‘managing your child’s fears and worries’ and ‘managing your child’s behaviour’.
 I’m based in North Finchley and happy to make visits in the north London area.

-I am a mother of two living in Hackney, London.
+I am a mother of two living in Somerset.
 From my own experiences of raising children and through working closely with families, I understand the difficulties that children's sleep problems can bring and how, with the right approach and support, a very difficult scenario can be turned around with positive changes for the whole family.

 I live in Hackney with my husband and 2 small children.
 Having been someone who very much took good sleep for granted, I felt completely overwhelmed when my daughter had reflux and associated sleep difficulties in her first few months.
 This certainly sparked my growing interest in sleep and I learnt, when my son came along (and was faced again with another challenging few months due to tongue tie combined with a clingy and head strong toddler!), that there was a limit to what could be learnt from pouring through every sleep book I could find, that a more individualised approach to understanding and treating sleep difficulties within complex family dynamics is what is often needed.